Abamiyo-tech/DSA-CAPSTONE-PROJECT-PALMORIA-GROUP-/README.md

 # DSA-CAPSTONE-PROJECT
 My project work in assessing my digital skill in Microsoft Power BI.

-# Project Topic: Palmora Group HR Analysis
+# Project Topic: Palmoria Group HR Analysis

 ## Project Overview:
-The Data Analysis Project aims to analyse the company data and generate insights that the Palmora management team would need to address.
+The Data Analysis Project aims to analyse the company data and generate insights that the Palmoria management team would need to address.

 ## Data Source:
 The primary data source used here is Palmoria Group emp-data.csv and Palmoria Group Bonus Rules.xlsx this is an open source data that can be freely downloaded from an open source online or from any other data repository site .